 FIGURE \ref{fig:1} represents the images of round fold maps into ${\mathbb{R}}^4$.
-Circles represent singular value sets, which are disjoint unions of $3$ -dimensional standard spheres. $S^3$ , $S^3 \sqcup S^3$ and $S^3 \sqcup S^3 \sqcup S^3$ represent inverse images of regular values in the connected component of regular value sets they are included. $0$ and $1$ are for indices of singular points (values).
+Circles represent singular value sets, which are disjoint unions of $3$ -dimensional standard spheres. $S^3$, $S^3 \sqcup S^3$ and $S^3 \sqcup S^3 \sqcup S^3$ represent preimages of regular values in the connected components of regular value sets they are included. $0$ and $1$ are for indices of singular points (values).

-\section{New results on topological properties of explicit fold maps on $7$-dimensional manifolds and new examples of fold maps on $7$-dimensional manifolds}
+\section{New results on topological properties of explicit fold maps on $7$-dimensional manifolds and new examples of fold maps on $7$-dimensional manifolds.}

-\subsection{On characteristic classes of linear bundles and manifolds}
+\subsection{On characteristic classes of linear bundles and manifolds.}